Last Updated on March 9, 2021

 This wavelength ranges from 1.3 microns to 3 microns.
 These two IR categories are vastly used for remote controls and other electronic equipment.

 Thermal infrared is the longest part of infrared which ranges from 3 microns to 30 microns.

-But, there is a key difference between the thermal IR and other two IR.
+But, there is a key difference between the thermal IR and the other two IR.
 The thermal infrared light is emitted by an object whereas others are normally reflected off the objects.
 This happens because of the phenomena that occur at the atomic level.

 Atoms are generally in motion all the time.
 Even in solid objects!
-They vibrate, rotate and move constantly.
+They vibrate, rotate, and move constantly.
 This excitation level can vary according to the amount of energy it gets.
 If we can provide a certain amount of energy to an atom, which is called the ground state energy level, it will move to another excitation level.

-As we know that atoms consist of electron, proton, and neutron.
-Neutron and proton consist nucleus.
-Electrons are orbiting the nucleus having different energy level according to the orbit, the more distant the orbit from the nucleus the more energized the electrons from that orbit are.
+As we know that atoms consist of electrons, protons, and neutrons.
+Neutron and proton consist of a nucleus.
+Electrons are orbiting the nucleus having different energy levels according to the orbit, the more distant the orbit from the nucleus the more energized the electrons from that orbit are.